 - When it comes to deciding what information to keep, be ruthless – you don’t want to build a whole library.
 Try to keep only what’s relevant to you and your situation.

-What other parents say
+What other parents say about ASD services

 - Be resilient and persevere.
 Keep trying and don’t let any setbacks get you down.
 Talking with family and friends is a great way to stay strong.